RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/01-RESTful-API.md

 A [WhoisResource](../RIPE-Database-Structure/REST-API-Data-model.md#rest-api-data-model) containing the object to be created.

-The client should specify the desired reponse format using the `Accept:` header in the HTTP request.
-If unspecified, the reponse defaults to XML.
+The client should specify the desired response format using the `Accept:` header in the HTTP request.
+If unspecified, the response defaults to XML.

 The HTTP request must include a `Content-Type:` header for POST, PUT and DELETE.
 The HTTP response will include a `Content-Type:` header, and the response body will be encoded in the requested format.